 “Tour des Suds is a 7-mile mountain bike climb starting at City Park.
 Go hard and treat it like a legit mtb race (yes, there are awards) or a crazy costume party on bikes.
 Either way, it’s 2,700′ of vert straight up to the finish line/Skullcandy Party Station at the top of Guardsman Pass.”

 This is where it all started, a crash and a few goats!

 In 2011 my mom wanted me to learn the basic skills of mountain biking.
-She signed me up for a local team called young riders.
-In preparation for the team we planed to ride the rail trail, the trail was roughly 21 miles round-trip.
-Even though we checked the weather, a cold front moved in faster than expected, as a small 40 pound 6-year-old it was almost impossible for me to petal in the harsh head wind, but I didn’t stop.
-After the ride I learned the most important part of mountain biking.
-“Never give up, no matter the situation!”
+She signed me up for a local team called Young Riders.
+In preparation for the team we planned to ride the Rail trail in Park City, the trail was roughly 21 miles round-trip.
+Even though we checked the weather, a cold front moved in faster than expected, as a small 40 pound 6-year-old it was almost impossible for me to pedal in the harsh head wind but I didn’t stop.
+After the ride I learned the most important part of mountain biking, never give up, no matter the situation!

 HOMETOWN: HEBER, UTAH

 2019 TEAMS: Summit Bike Club Advanced race team, Wasatch Highschool Mountain Bike Team